llpeterson/internetworking/switching.md

 to the packet, with the extra restriction that the packet may not be sent out an interface that is not part of VLAN 100.
 Thus, under no circumstances will the packet—even a broadcast packet—be sent out the interface to host Z, which is in VLAN 200.
-The packet is, however, forwarded on to bridge B1, which follows the same rules and thus may forward the packet to host W but not to host Y.
+The packet, however, is forwarded on to bridge B1, which follows the same rules and thus may forward the packet to host W but not to host Y.